Chart Color Schemes

 Fawkner is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Fawkner's dwelling structure, as per the latest Census, consisted of 83.7% houses and 16.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Fawkner's dwelling structure, as per the latest Census, consisted of 83.7% houses and 16.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Fawkner stood at 37.4%, with mortgaged dwellings at 30.7% and rented ones at 31.9%.
 The median monthly mortgage repayment was $1,876, below Melbourne metro's average of $2,000.
 Median weekly rent in Fawkner was $376, compared to Melbourne metro's $390.
 Nationally, Fawkner's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing